 Still all of the cascades, devastating forest fires and melting permafrost will yet be releasing billions of tons of carbon even in the absence of human industry, and of course ocean levels will continue to rise utterly changing the geography of the world.
 By 2200 there will be very few places on Earth where food can be grown or hunted and the human race may be reduced to levels barely able to avoid extinction, if even that.
 If this isn’t frightening enough, the news gets worse from here.
 Even if the temperature rise tops out at three or four degrees, the planet will not again return to a cooler, human-comfortable climate regime, for thousands, possibly tens-of-thousands, of years!

 This book opens with what, for me, was a surprise.
 I know that carbon emissions have, world-wide, steadily increased even since the first international “climate mitigation agreements” of thirty years ago.
 What I did not know is that since 1990, the world, collectively, has pumped twice as much carbon into the atmosphere as it did in the thirty years from 1960 to 1990.
 There are other surprises: Bitcoin anyone?
-Sure there’s some electricity involved but how much could that be?
+Sure there’s some electricity involved but how much carbon could that be?
 It turns out to be about as much, per year, as one million international jet flights!
 Our own industrial activity is only a part (albeit still a large part) of the problem now.
 Other, cascading effects, are now adding their impact.
 Global wild-fires now consume, on average, ten times as much forest every year as they did thirty years ago.
 That’s a lot of extra carbon.
 Even worse, the world’s permafrost is beginning to melt releasing carbon in the form of methane which, depending on whether we are speaking of low or high altitude, has between four and eighty times the warming effect of carbon dioxide.

 The title of the book is prescient.
 Think of the climatologically worst environments on the Earth today (having warmed a bit more than one degree Celsius since the beginning of the industrial revolution in 1800.
-We are on track to hit two degrees by 2050 or so), perhaps the middle of the Sahara, or someplace where it never stops being hot and raining.
+We are on track to hit two degrees by 2050 or so), perhaps the middle of the Sahara, Arizona in the summer, or someplace where it never stops being hot and raining.
 These are today’s most inhospitable climate environments.
 By 2100, that sort of place will be among the best and most livable we have on Earth.
 Large parts of our world will be largely and literally uninhabitable, places where humans die because their bodies cannot cool themselves by sweating unless immersed in cool water, or because there is no water the glaciers being gone, and this at only three degrees of warming (2100).

 The first third of the book is about various cascades, most already triggered, some on the verge.
-Effects of warming that add up both by directly making things worse, and by degrading the planet’s ability to absorb carbon and mitigate the other effects.
+Effects of warming add up both by directly making things worse and by degrading the planet’s ability to absorb carbon and mitigate the other effects.
 Wallace’s picture here is very dire.
-In the rest of the book Wallace deals with the economic, political, social, and psychological future.
+In the rest of the book, Wallace deals with the economic, political, social, and psychological future.
 Here I do not think he is dire enough.
-He speaks of refugees in the tens of millions (try hundreds), extremist movements on both the right and left, of wars, pandemics, crop failures, of collapsing economies unable to sustain the cost of climate mitigation, and that only the economies that can afford any mitigation to begin with.
+He speaks of refugees in the tens of millions (try hundreds of millions), extremist movements on both the right and left, of wars, pandemics, crop failures, of collapsing economies unable to sustain the cost of climate mitigation, and that only the economies that can afford any mitigation to begin with.
 The rest will have since joined the refugees.
 Wallace touches on all of this, but I do not think he fully appreciates how quickly and thoroughly human beings can (and will) turn on one another long before this all becomes as bad as it’s going to get!

 In the end, Wallace is hopeful, though not optimistic, that the global polity will wake up and de-carbonize the global economy, not in time to halt two to three degrees of warming, it is already too late for that, but in time to prevent it going to four degrees or more.
 I think he is over-optimistic here too.
 It is simply not possible, politically, and this for economic reasons, for soon-to-be nine-billion humans to de-carbonize as quickly as needed to hold the line at two to three degrees.
 What will force the race to de-carbonize will be economic collapse, leading to socio-political collapse, leading to mass death (over some decades) from starvation, disease, or war.
 I think Wallace sees this grim possibility.
 He hopes it isn’t inevitable.